Classical Drama and Theatre

 A. Aeschylus' Life and Career

 We know much more about Aeschylus than his predecessors, due, no doubt, to his subsequent renown as both poet and dramatist.
 Aeschylus was born around 525/524 BCE and died in 456 BCE.
 Though not among the rich, he came from good Athenian stock and was apparently well-educated.
 As an adult, Aeschylus fought at the Battle of Marathon in the First Persian War, a detail preserved on the Parian Marble. (note) And again, during the Second Persian War, it is likely Aeschylus, by then in his forties, rowed with the Greek navy when it defeated its Persian counterpart at the Battle of Salamis (480 BCE).
 His brother Cynegirus is reported to have died there.
-Related by historical sources of varying reliability, Aeschylus' participation in this battle finds its best confirmation in his own Persae, a play which narrates the events that happened at sea that day and pays close attention to the sorts of details a common sailor would have noted.
+Related by historical sources of varying reliability, Aeschylus' participation in this battle finds its best confirmation in his own Persae, a play that narrates the events that happened at sea that day and pays close attention to the sorts of details a common sailor would have noted.

 Aeschylus is said to have died in Sicily, presumably on tour since the Greeks who lived there admired his work, or so some sources relate.
 Confirmation of this comes from the title of one of his tragedies, The Women of Etna, which appears to have been written primarily for a Sicilian viewership. (note) If so, it constitutes one of the few specific instances that we know of classical drama being performed outside the City Dionysia in Athens during the fifth century BCE.